amarjeetkhera/Bio-fouling-Prediction/README.md

 # Bio-fouling-Prediction
-A project aimed at biofouling prediction on ships
+This project is aimed at building a predictive model for bio-fouling on ship hulls.